 - bile leakage

-It can also be used to test your gallbladder ejection fraction (the percentage of total bile that gets produced during a certain period of time) and the rate at which your gallbladder releases bile.
+The procedure can also be used to test your gallbladder ejection fraction (the percentage of total bile that gets produced during a certain period of time) and the rate at which your gallbladder releases bile.

-There is a risk of exposure to radiation with this test.
-The gallbladder radionuclide scan uses small amounts of radioactive tracers.
+There is a risk of exposure to radiation with this test, as the scan uses small amounts of radioactive tracers.
 However, this test has been used for over 50 years and there are no known long-term side effects from such low doses of radiation.
-The benefits of the tests outweigh the risk of radiation exposure (Radiology, 2012).

-There is, however, a rare chance of an allergic reaction, which is typically mild.
+There is a rare chance of an allergic reaction, which is typically mild.

 Your doctor will give you complete instructions on how to prepare for your gallbladder radionuclide scan.
 These instructions may include fasting for four hours before the test.

-The procedure is typically done on an outpatient basis, meaning you can go home when your gallbladder radionuclide scan is complete.
+The procedure is typically done on an outpatient basis, which means you can go home when your gallbladder radionuclide scan is complete.

-The machine doing the scan looks like a large metal donut with a table coming out of it.
-There will be two large block-like objects in front of the machine.
+The machine completing the scan looks like a large metal donut with a table coming out of it.
+There will be two large, block-like objects in front of the machine.
 These are part of the gamma camera that help doctors view your gallbladder.

-You’ll begin by changing into a hospital gown and lying flat on a scanning table.
-A trained specialist will insert an IV needle into your arm and deliver a medication with radiotracers in them.
-These tracers travel through your bloodstream, work their way into your gallbladder and through the bile ducts attached to it.
+You’ll begin by removing all jewelry and changing into a hospital gown.
+You will then lie flat on a scanning table.
+A trained specialist will insert an IV needle into your arm and deliver a medication with radiotracers.
+The tracers travel through your bloodstream, work their way into your gallbladder, and move through the bile ducts attached to it.